 Building on BU’s existing successes, the centre brings together experts from various disciplines – media and communication, computer and data sciences, health and medical sciences, environment sciences, business studies, psychology and sociology – to research and pioneer interdisciplinary solutions for contemporary communication challenges.

-From reporting COVID-19 statistics, to tackling disinformation on Instagram, from suicide prevention through improved reporting to more efficient communication around environmental and humanitarian disasters, our members respond to real world issues—often in real time.
+From reporting COVID-19 statistics to promoting science information literacy to tackle disinformation on social media, from suicide prevention through improved journalism to more efficient communication around environmental and humanitarian disasters, our members respond to real world issues—often in real time.

 Research clusters